erfianugrah/turnstile-flow/docs/SECURITY.md

 - Detects incognito/same-browser session hopping where the JA4 fingerprint stays constant (browser switching is handled by the IP rate-limit behavioral signal)

 **Layer 5 - IP Diversity Detection** (24h window):
-- Blocks 2+ unique IPs for same ephemeral ID
+- Adds weighted risk for 2+ unique IPs on the same ephemeral ID (no hard block to avoid shared-IP false positives)
-- Detects proxy rotation and distributed attacks
+- Detects proxy rotation and distributed attacks when combined with other signals

 ### Normalized Risk Scoring